DanielLevenstein/Product_Profitability_Study/product_pricing.md

-#### Observations
-- Pricing structure 1 has a mean profit around \\$59
-- Pricing structure 3 has a mean profit around \\$28

-## Final Thoughts
+## Client Suggestions
-- Based on the profit vs num_color plots the optimal price for our products is \\$40 per order with a surcharge of \\$5 - \\$10 per color.
+- Based on the profit vs num_color plots the optimal price for our products is \\$40 per order with a surcharge of \\$5 per color.
-- Client should remove items with high material loss from the store by limiting product whose length and width add up to 19.
+- Client should remove items with high material loss from the store by limiting product whose length and width add up to 19 to minimize material loss.
-- Orders with large number of colors are likely to have higher material loss, but also have a potential for higher profit.

 ##### Author
 - Product Profitability Report